About

 How We Work

-We connect with our study participants and wide network of collaborators to put research into action.
-We focus on practical responses to current, real-life challenges, using evidence-based knowledge to create social change.
+We connect with a wide network of collaborators to put research into action.
+We focus on developing practical responses to real-life, community-identified challenges, using evidence-based knowledge to create social change.
+We consistently center lived experience in our research and study designs, work across jurisdictions and sectors, and bring an intersectional lens to everything we do.
+How we work is inseparable from what we value: inquiry, engagement, respect, inclusivity, and adaptive growth.

 Our team